#> [1] "Rendering took 0.42minutes."

 Morey R, Chambers C, Etchells P, Harris C, Hoekstra R, Lakens D, Lewandowsky S, Morey C, Newman D, Schönbrodt F, Vanpaemel W, Wagenmakers E & Zwaan R (2016).
 Royal Society Open Science. https://doi.org/10.1098/rsos.150547

-Science's gentle grasp
+Science's gentle dance

 Abstract